Ontonagon County, Michigan Records

 The Ontonagon County Courthouse is located in Ontonagon, Michigan.
 Some early records prior to organization on January 1 1853 may be located in Houghton County and Chippewa County.
 Learn More About State of Michigan Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Ontonagon county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Ontonagon County Clerk has Births & Deaths from 1868 and Marriage Records from 1853.
 The County Clerk is responsible for keeping records of births, deaths, assumed names, co-partnerships, issuing and filing marriage licenses, gun permits, notary bonds and processing passports.
 The date listed for each category of record is the earliest record known to exist in that county.
 It does not indicate that there are numerous records for that year and certainly does not indicate that all such events that year were actually registered.
 See also Ontonagon County Clerk Information for Genealogists